Finding affiliates is one of THE crucial steps in building a successful affiliate program.

 - To find influencers, search for your competitor brand’s hashtag.
 Influencers typically use hashtags when they post about anything.

-- To find affiliate sites, search for related queries and add your competitor’s brand name alongside in the search.
+- To find affiliate sites, search for related queries and add your competitor’s brand name alongside the search.
 Similarly, you enter your competitor’s domain in a tool like SEMRush or Ahrefs and see the sites linking to them and promoting their products.

 Best Practices To Convert Potential Affiliates Into Affiliates